College of William & Mary: American Revolution

-Civil War, Reconstruction, and the early 20th century
+American Civil War

-At the outset of the American Civil War (1861–1865), enlistments in the Confederate States Army depleted the student body; and on May 10, 1861, the faculty voted to close the college for the duration of the conflict.
+At the outset of the American Civil War (1861–1865), enlistments in the Confederate States Army depleted the student body.
+On May 10, 1861, the faculty voted to close the college for the duration of the conflict.
 General Charles A. Whittier reported that "thirty-two out of thirty-five professors and instructors abandoned the college work and joined the army in the field".
 The College Building was used as a Confederate barracks and later as a hospital, first by Confederate, and later Union forces.
-The Battle of Williamsburg was fought nearby during the Peninsula Campaign on May 5, 1862, and the city was captured by the Union army the next day.
+The Battle of Williamsburg was fought nearby during the Peninsula Campaign on May 5, 1862.
+The following day, on May 6, 1863, Williamsburg was captured by the Union army.
 The Brafferton building of the college was used for a time as quarters for the commanding officer of the Union garrison occupying the town.
 On September 9, 1862, drunken soldiers of the 5th Pennsylvania Cavalry set fire to the College Building, purportedly in an attempt to prevent Confederate snipers from using it for cover.

+Late 19th century

-Following the restoration of the Union, Virginia was destitute from the War.
-The college's 16th president, Benjamin Stoddert Ewell, finally reopened the school in 1869 using his funds but the college closed in 1882 due to lack of funds.
+Following the restoration of the Union, Virginia was destitute.
+The college's 16th president, Benjamin Stoddert Ewell, finally reopened the school in 1869 using his funds, but the college closed again in 1882 due to insufficient funding.
 In 1888, William & Mary resumed operations under an amended charter when the Commonwealth of Virginia passed an act appropriating $10,000 to support the college as a teacher-training institution.
-Lyon Gardiner Tyler (son of US President and alumnus John Tyler) became the 17th president of the college following President Ewell's retirement.
-Tyler, along with the 18th president J. A. C. Chandler, expanded the college into a modern institution.
-In March 1906, the General Assembly passed an act taking over the grounds of the colonial institution, and it has remained publicly supported ever since.
-In 1918, William & Mary became one of the first universities in Virginia to admit women and become coeducational.
-During this time, enrollment increased from 104 students in 1889 to 1269 students by 1932.
+Lyon Gardiner Tyler, son of US President and alumnus John Tyler, became the 17th president of the college following Ewell's retirement.
+Tyler and his successor J. A. C. Chandler expanded the college.

-Largely thanks to the vision of William & Mary instructor Reverend Dr. W. A. R. Goodwin, the College Building, the President's House and the Brafferton (originally the Indian School) were restored to their 18th-century appearance between 1928 and 1932 with substantial financial support from John D. Rockefeller, Jr. and his wife, Abby Aldrich Rockefeller.
-Together, they led the establishment and beginnings of Colonial Williamsburg.

-1930–present
+In 1896, Minnie Braithwaite Jenkins was the first woman to attempt to take classes at William & Mary, although her petition was denied.